oumaimaoys/accounts-manager/README.md

 5. to change the account status (either activating or deactivating the account), you click the status toggle next to the account which wa want to change.
 ![accounts](assets/images/listdisplay.png)

+## Functionalies to be added

+- [ ] add the option of deactivating all accounts all at once when deleting a user